• Skip to primary navigation

 Physical Therapy Documentation Examples

-Physical therapy documentation is an important tool for tracking patient progress with the treatments provided in therapy.
-It can also be the source of major headaches, rushed lunch hours, and hours of typing throughout the day.
+Physical therapy documentation is an important tool for recording therapy treatments and tracking a patient’s progress.
+It can also be the cause of major headaches, rushed lunch hours, and excessive typing throughout the day.

-Fast forward 6 years and I’ve written thousands of physical therapy soap notes and have helped hundreds of therapists with therapy documentation examples and efficiency strategies on this blog.
+Fast forward 6 years, and I’ve written thousands of physical therapy soap notes and helped hundreds of therapists with documentation examples and strategies on this blog.

 Physical Therapy Documentation Examples

-These examples are available to download in PDF format here (click on image)
+You can download these examples in PDF format here (click on image).

 Physical Therapy Evaluation Example